v-rgrace/Viva/Viva/glint/setup/questions-setup.md

 > Survey items can be edited during the initial survey configuration *and* sometimes during a live survey.
 [Read about survey item editing](/viva/glint/setup/question-edit).

 There are three entry points where survey items can be edited:
--	In the **Question Library** on your admin dashboard; doesn't require the survey to go into unapproved state
+-	In the **Question Library** on your admin dashboard,s doesn't require the survey to go into unapproved state
 -	In **Survey Programs, Live**
 -	In **Upcoming Surveys**